-Swimmers Ear is an infection of the SKIN that lines the ear canal.
-That lining is a waxy, water resistant substance that, if broken or saturated, can allow bacteria in and cause an infection.
+Swimmer's Ear is an infection of the skin that lines the ear canal.
+The lining of the ear canal is a waxy, water resistant substance that, if broken or saturated, can allow bacteria in and cause an infection.
 This is different from a middle ear infection, or Otitis Media, that often results from upper respiratory infections.
-If the ear is wet for too long (hours at a time) the lining of the canal becomes pruny, like our fingers often do, allowing bacteria to move in.
-It can also be triggered by Eczema or scratches in the ear.
-Even extreme dryness can have the same effect.
+If the ear is wet for too long (hours at a time), the lining of the canal becomes pruny, like our fingers often do, which allows bacteria to move in.
+Although it is called "Swimmer's Ear," it can also be triggered by Eczema, scratches in the ear, or even extreme dryness.
 Did you know that you can get swimmer’s ear in the desert too?

 Who is at Risk?
-Preschool and school age children have the highest risk over infants and adults.
+Preschool and school age children have the highest risk over infants and adults for Swimmer's Ear.
 However, anyone can get it, including adults.
-Those with Eczema, severe acne, or seborrhea are at high risk because of the itching in the ear.
-In addition, swimming in chlorinated pools presents a higher risk of infection because the chlorine often kills the normally present and protective bacteria in the ear.
+Those with Eczema, severe acne, or Seborrhea are also at high risk because of the itching in the ear.
+Swimming in chlorinated pools presents a higher risk of infection because the chlorine often kills the normally present and protective bacteria in the ear.

-Treatment see a physician as soon as possible because it can be extremely painful.
-Antibiotic drops and drops for pain may be in order.
+Treatment See a physician as soon as possible if you believe you or your child have Swimmer's Ear because it can be extremely painful.
+Antibiotic drops and pain drops may be needed.
 Oral antibiotics are rarely used for this infection.

 Speaking of Ear Tubes…Many assume that the placement of Pressure Equalization (PE) tubes equates to not being able to swim.
 However, research is indicating that swimming is permissible and ear plugs may not be necessary.
 If your child has PE tubes, consult your specialist (ENT) for his or her opinion on the matter.